Call for Observations

 We focus on multi-apparition photometric observations, lightcurve inversion modelling, and scaling those models with thermal infrared data [2, 3].
 However, many of these asteroids have poor or problematic thermal datasets, and cannot be precisely scaled this way.
 This is where good, multi-chord occultation can greatly help.
 Occultations can also pinpoint the correct spin and shape solution from two mirror ones produced by lightcurve inversion (see e.g. Svea model fitting in paper [2]).
 For some of our targets, marked in bold in the list, Gaia mission will provide mass, so precise density could be derived for studies on internal composition.

 Please join the project and observe stellar occultations by the these asteroids, whenever possible.
+In OccultWatcher you can find these objects under the tag "slow rotators".

 List of proposed asteroids